Special Covid-19 Policies and Operations

 - Masks are required to be worn by all people in the studio at all times.

 - The studio's West wall/garage door remains open for the duration of all classes so we can create an indoor/outdoor space that is highly ventilated.
-As the weather changes, we'll set up heaters, though layered clothing will be highly recommended for comfort.
+We use heaters as needed, though layered clothing is highly recommended for comfort.

-- We will continue with the check-in/check-out procedures we used during summer camps, which for kids classes include: drive/bike thru drop off/pick up (parents/caregivers remain outside), health/temperature check on arrival, and hand washing on arrival.
+- We will continue with the check-in/check-out procedures as dictated by the OHA, which for kids classes include: drive/bike/walk thru drop off/pick up (parents/caregivers remain outside), health/temperature check on arrival, and hand washing on arrival.

 - Anyone who has had or has been exposed to someone with Covid-19 within the last 14 days, has had a fever within 72 hours, or has had a respiratory illness that started less than 10 days ago, cannot enter the studio per state guidelines.